-- (2) Non-Equity Incentive Plan Compensation represents amounts earned under the Short-Term Incentive Plan.
-The Compensation Committee approved the payout of the 2022 awards on January 24, 2023 and the awards were paid on March 3, 2023. - 3) Change in Pension Value and Nonqualified Deferred Compensation Earnings represents the net positive increase in actuarial value of the Pension Plan and Pension Restoration Benefit ("PRB") for the respective years.
-These benefits have been valued using the assumptions disclosed in Note 13 of the Notes to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2022.
+- (1) Stock Awards represent the grant date fair value related to restricted stock and performance share units that have been granted as a component of long-term incentive compensation.
+The grant date fair value is computed in accordance with the provisions of accounting standards for stock compensation.
+Assumptions used in the calculation of these amounts are included in Note 14 of the Notes to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2023.
+The amounts shown for the performance shares and performance share units represent the values that are based on the achievement of 100% of the target performance.
+Assuming achievement of the maximum 200% of target performance, the value of the performance share units would be: \$4,018,777 for Mr. Evans, \$893,040 for Ms. Nooney, \$893,040 for Mr. Iverson, \$372,162 for Ms. Jones, and \$446,501 for Mr. Keller. - (2) Non-Equity Incentive Plan Compensation represents amounts earned under the Short-Term Incentive Plan.
+The Compensation Committee approved the payout of the 2023 awards on January 25, 2024 and the awards were paid on March 3, 2024. - (3) Change in Pension Value and Nonqualified Deferred Compensation Earnings represents the net positive increase in actuarial value of the Pension Plan and Pension Restoration Benefit ("PRB") for the respective years.
+These benefits have been valued using the assumptions disclosed in Note 13 of the Notes to the Consolidated Financial Statements in our Annual Report on Form 10-K for the year ended December 31, 2023.
 Because these assumptions sometimes change between measurement dates, the change in value reflects not only the change in value due to additional benefits earned during the period and the passage of time but also reflects the change in value caused by changes in the underlying actuarial assumptions.
-This has created significant volatility in the last three years with the change in discount rates used to calculate the present value of these benefits contributing significantly to the decreases in 2021, 2022, and the increase in 2020.

 The Pension Plan and PRB were frozen effective January 1, 2010 for participants who did not satisfy the age 45 and 10 years of service eligibility.
 Messrs.
-Evans, Kinzlev and Iverson and Ms. Landis did not meet the eligibility choice criteria and their benefits were frozen.
+Evans, Kinzley and Iverson and Messes.
+Jones and Nooney did not meet the eligibility choice criteria and their benefits were frozen.